libertypi/mtsearch/README.md

 ## Usage

 1. Upon the first run, a default configuration file (`config.json`) will be generated alongside the script.
-Edit this config file if necessary.
+Edit this config file before running this script again.
 2. Scrape some data into the database.
 3. Perform searches.